 SMP2: Reason abstractly and quantitatively means to break apart a problem and show it symbolically, in pictures, or in any way other than the standard algorithm.
-This means that students can contextualize and decontextualize a problem.
-Students can understand the relationships between problems and mathematical representations, as well as how the symbols represent strategies for solution.
+This means that students can contextualize decontextualize understand the relationships between problems and mathematical representations, as well as how the symbols represent strategies for solution.
 If students have a problem, they should be able to break it apart and show it symbolically, with pictures, or in any way other than the standard algorithm.
 Conversely, if students are working on a problem, they should be able to apply the math to the situation.